alpineboi20/Wireguard-WGDashboard/README.md

 IPv4 Only

-Only tested on a fresh, Ubuntu server 20.04 instance.
+Only tested on a fresh, Ubuntu Server 20.04 instance.

 Uses WGDashboard, as a frontend for peer managment.